(Effective February 1, 2022)

 Before we get started, here are a few terms we think you should know as you read this Policy.

 “Data Protection Laws” refers to the laws that are designed to protect your personal data and privacy in the place where you live.
-This includes the “GDPR”, the European data protection law which stands for “General Data Protection Regulation”, with the official name Regulation (EU) 2016/679 of the European Parliament and of the Council.
-It also includes “PIPEDA” (Personal Information Protection and Electronic Documents Act), which is the Canadian Data Protection Law that applies to our activities in Canada.
+This includes: (1) the “GDPR” , the European data protection law which stands for “General Data Protection Regulation”, with the official name Regulation (EU) 2016/679 of the European Parliament and of the Council; (2) “PIPEDA” (Personal Information Protection and Electronic Documents Act), which is the Canadian Data Protection Law that applies to our activities in Canada; (3) the California Consumer Privacy Act (“CCPA”) which applies to our activities in the United States in certain circumstances; and (4) the “UK GDPR” which applies to our activities in the United Kingdom; please note that when this Policy refers only to the “GDPR”, this includes the UK GDPR as applicable.
+Slice is committed to adhering to all these applicable Data Protection laws.

 Slice is actually three different but related companies who are owned by the same people - in the U.K. (Slice Labs UK Limited), the U.S. (Slice Insurance Technologies Inc.) and Canada (Slice Labs Inc.).
 All of those companies are committed to protecting your privacy and conforming to the Data Protection Laws applicable to you.